AuraProgramming/PigeonChat/README.md

 # PigeonChat
-An extremely small messaging app
+An extremely small messaging app, quick to download, and even quicker to use!